top of page

 (United States of America, 25/06/1898 - 08/01/1963)

-In 1937, Sage moved to Paris and became immersed in the Surrealist movement, forming connections with artists like Yves Tanguy and Giorgio de Chirico.
-Her early works, influenced by the metaphysical style, evolved into compositions featuring desolate landscapes and enigmatic structures, reflecting themes of isolation and introspection.
-After marrying Tanguy in 1940, the couple relocated to Connecticut, where they continued to create and exhibit their art.
+In 1937, Sage moved to Paris and became immersed in the Surrealist movement after visiting the International Surrealist Exhibition in 1938.
+That same year, she exhibited six paintings in the Salon des Surindépendants show at the Porte de Versailles.
+Her early works, influenced by the metaphysical style, evolved into compositions featuring the desolate landscapes and enigmatic structures, reflecting themes of isolation and introspection, that she is now known for.

 • Bluesky_Logo.svg